suxrobGM/key-strokes-sender/README.md

 # KeyStrokesSender
-KeyStrokesSender is client-server application that client will send keystrokes or strings to server app.
+KeyStrokesSender is client-server application that client will send keystrokes or strings to server app then server handle keystrokes.
 #### List of keystrokes:
 0. Win+E
 1. Win+R